Exploro RaceMax Frame

-THREADED BB: Our bikes come with threaded BBs for the best alignment and to avoid any issues. yet we do so without threads in the frame as they cause other issues.
-Read more about our solution here.
+THREADED BB: Most of our complete bikes come with threaded BBs for the best alignment and to avoid any issues.
+Yet we avoid gluing threaded alloy rings into the carbon (added weight, complexity and debonding risk).
+Read more here.

 DIRECT-MOUNT REAR BRAKE: Standard frames require an adaptor to use a 160mm brake rotor.
 We have integrated that into the frame, meaning you don’t need any extra pieces to attach the brake.

 DIRECT-MOUNT FRONT BRAKE: Standard forks require a flip-flop adaptor to set the correct brake rotor size.
 Our direct-mount pre-sets the caliper for 160mm rotors without any extra pieces.